JuanBarron2001/hudson-stinger-academy/lessons/LESSON03.md

   - What each controller controlled

 **Extra (1 pt)**
-- **[Leave Blank for Now]** – Possible ideas:
-  - Map out **all button bindings** and describe their purpose
+- Map out **all button bindings** from last year’s code and describe their purpose.
-  - Find unused controller inputs and suggest how they could be repurposed
-  - Identify any **hard‑coded axis/button numbers** and suggest replacing them with named constants
+- Identify any **hard‑coded axis/button numbers** and suggest replacing them with named constants.
-  - Trace one controller input through the code to see exactly how it affects a subsystem
+- Bonus: Trace one controller input through the code to show how it affects a subsystem.

 ---